Updated on July 14th, 2022

 Academic burnout is a surprisingly common problem, especially among high school seniors.
 Juggling schoolwork, college applications, scholarships, extracurricular activities, graduation preparations, and everything else is daunting.
-At times, it may even be too much to bear, particularly with the weight of the pandemic still residing on many students’ shoulders.
+Managing burnout is crucial for maintaining academic success, as it ensures students can handle their responsibilities effectively.
+At times, it may even be too much to bear.

 Is your student burning out when trying to find college scholarships?
 If so, we can help!
 If you and your student want to learn more about scholarship opportunities, including how to efficiently find them and apply, sign up for our free college scholarship webinar!
 Take a trip over to http://thescholarshipsystem.com/freewebinar to secure your spot today.